Part O – Overheating Assessments

 Why Overheating Matters

-• Regulatory Non-Compliance: Part O of the Building Regulations mandates that new residential buildings in England must be designed and constructed to mitigate overheating risks.
-Non-compliance can lead to delays, penalties, and reputational damage.
+• Regulatory non-compliance – Part O requires all new residential buildings in England to be designed and built to limit overheating

 Part O – Overheating Assessments: